 IUCN Director General Inger Andersen's speech to the WildCRU Conservation Geopolitics Forum, Sultan Nazrin Shah Centre, Worcester College, Oxford, United Kingdom, 19 March, 2019

 Let me begin with a reflection.

-In the 1980s – the not-too distance past – an iron fisted dictator, a leader of a regime wanted to decrease its reliance on the outside world, ensuring that it remained insulated and isolated from dependence on that outside world.
+In the 1980s – the not-too distant past – an iron fisted dictator, a leader of a regime wanted to decrease its reliance on the outside world, ensuring that it remained insulated and isolated from dependence on that outside world.

 The country’s leader, of course: Hafez al-Assad.

 As part of this strategy, Al-Assad wanted to increase Syria’s food production, and embarked on an ambitious but catastrophic journey.

 His government led policies to expand farmland, from one and a half million acres in the mid-1980s to three million acres by 2000.
 From the 1970s to the end of the 90s, farmers drilled hundreds of wells and massively expanded irrigated areas by groundwater.
 And this was coupled with a massive expansion of irrigated agriculture from rivers.

 This was a geopolitical move to safeguard the nation’s food security.
 And because of the geopolitical decision that he made, agricultural output boomed.
 Syria became self-sufficient in cereals for more than a decade and exported wheat to Egypt and Jordan.
 It became known as the region’s agricultural powerhouse.
 An astounding success!